Absentee Ballot Voting for Primary Election

 The last day to postmark an application for a ballot is:

-The Board of Elections will have extended hours for Absentee Balloting on the following dates and times:
+The Board of Elections will have extended hours for Absentee Balloting which will be announced later this year.

 Qualifications to Vote by Absentee Ballot